n1ghtx0w1/n1ghtx0w1.github.io/_posts/2023-02-2-going-tech.md

 - Study groups

 Also, setup home labs and tinker.
 Get some old PCs from eBay to break and fix.
 You have to make time to learn.
-Also, take care of your health both mental and physical.
+Take care of your health both mental and physical.
 I care enough about you to sit here and write this.
 Now you have to start learning! :)

 ---